 Security Status Last Updated: 17 March 2020

+A series of demonstrations have taken place since January, some of which have led to violent clashes and arrests.
 We advise Irish citizens to avoid demonstrations or public gatherings.

 We advise against all travel to: